Drilling ops on track for next week as Valaris rig sets off towards Western Gas well

 Since a Valaris-owned semi-submersible rig has kicked off mobilisation activities, Australia’s Western Gas is preparing to drill the Sasanof-1 high-impact exploration well on the North West Shelf next week.

-Moreover, the Australian company advised that primary anchors will then be recovered by the Solstad Offshore’s Far Senator vessel, and the tow activities will start.
+Moreover, the Australian company says that primary anchors will then be recovered by the Solstad Offshore’s Far Senator vessel, and the tow activities will start.
 Depending on the weather, the transit time is expected to be approximately four days while drilling operations – conductor jetting – are expected to start during the week starting on Monday, 23 May 2022.

-Western Gas confirmed that all required equipment has been loaded onto the rig and preliminary preparations for drilling operations are being conducted.
+Western Gas says that all required equipment has been loaded onto the rig and preliminary preparations for drilling operations are being conducted.
 These include mud mat, low-pressure wellhead housing and conductors prepared for deployment; 13-3/8” casing stands made up and racked in preparation for deployment on completion of 17- 1/2” hole section; and third party services equipment being installed and tested.

 The Sasanof-1 exploration well is expected to be drilled vertically to a total depth of 2500 metres in 1070 metres of water.
 The drilling programme is anticipated to take approximately 26 days after the rig mobilises from Dampier port.

-As a reminder, Western Gas has been preparing to drill this well since last year.
+Western Gas has been preparing to drill this well since last year.
 To this end, the Australian player found a partner in September 2021 to fund half of the drilling costs.
 In December 2021, the firm secured an acceptance of its environment plan for operations from the country’s regulator.

 In addition, the company disclosed in February 2022 that all necessary government approvals required to drill the Sasanof-1 high-impact exploration well were secured.
 The Australian player also confirmed last month that the Valaris MS-1 rig would start mobilisation from the Port of Dampier to the well location between 9 to 16 May 2022.